ffquintella/docker-jira/README.md

 * JIRA_VERSION "7.1.9" - Version of jira
 * JIRA_INSTALLDIR "/opt/jira"
 * JIRA_HOME "/opt/jira-home"
+* JVM_MINIMUM_MEMORY 512m - Java memory parameter, changing this is needed for larger installs
+* ENV JVM_MAXIMUM_MEMORY 4096m - Java memory parameter, changing this is needed for larger installs
 * FACTER_PRE_RUN_CMD "" - Command to be executed just before starting bamboo
 * FACTER_EXTRA_PACKS "" - Packages to be installed at runtime (must be centos7 packages on the defaul repos or epel)